BainbridgeArtisanResourceNetwork/How-Tos/HOWTO Use Laser Cutter (Full Spectrum).md

 ![BARN ETA](ref/BARN-ETA-Header.png)
 # HOWTO Use Laser Cutter (Full Spectrum)

-Follow this checklist every time you use the laser cutter
+Follow this checklist every time you use the laser cutter.
+You must record your time on the time-sheet each time you use the laser cutter.

+Note: You must be checked-out on the laser cutter by a member of the ETA steering committee before using the device.

 ## Setup Laser